Stornoway: Harbour and maritime industry

 In 2007, the Arnish yard was taken over by its third tenant in as many years.
 Cambrian Engineering fell into liquidation as did Aberdeen-owned Camcal Ltd with relatively large-scale redundancies.
 Both firms were affected by the absence of a regular stream of orders and left a chain of large debts impacting upon local suppliers.
 Altissimo Ltd is a new firm backed by a group of Swiss and Dutch investors, and has purchased the Camcal name from the previous operator.
 In December 2007, the yard won a contract to construct 49 towers for wind turbines in Turkey.
 This will ensure employment for around 70 employees for over six months.

 As of 2021, the yard is now operated by Harland and Wolff.

 In September 2020, Stornoway Port Authority announced that development of a new £49 million deep water terminal was to go ahead following the approval of marine licences by Marine Scotland.

-The new multi-purpose terminal will provide berthing for vessels up to 360m long with a water depth of 10m below Chart Datum, a ferry berth, and 6.5 hectares of land for unloading, storage and industrial uses.
+The new multi-purpose terminal will provide berthing for vessels up to 360m long with a water depth of 10m below Chart datum, a ferry berth, and 6.5 hectares of land for unloading, storage and industrial uses.

 In April 2022, Stornoway Port Authority announced they had signed a £49 million construction contract for their new Deep Water Terminal.
 The contract was awarded to building and civil engineering firm McLaughlin and Harvey.
 Work is expected to be completed by the end of 2023.

 Wind farm

-The UK's largest community-owned wind farm, the 9MW Beinn Ghrideag, is located outside Stornoway and is operated by Point and Sandwick Trust (PST).
+The UK's largest community-owned wind farm, the 9 MW Beinn Ghrideag, is located outside Stornoway and is operated by Point and Sandwick Trust (PST).
 In February 2021, that organisation was shortlisted for the title of Best Community Energy Project at the Scottish Highlands and Islands Renewable Energy Awards.
 A February 2021 report stated that this operation "already has a number of awards and multiple nominations".
 Point and Sandwick Trust helps fund community activities "because of the revenue created at our wind farm, Beinn Ghrideag.
-The 3 turbine, 9MW scheme is built on common grazings land on the Isle of Lewis".
+The 3 turbine, 9 MW scheme is built on common grazings land on the Isle of Lewis".